kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 kedro run --tag=pipeline_tag
 ```

-This will run only the nodes found within the pipeline tagged with `pipeline_tag`
+This will run only the nodes found within the pipeline tagged with `pipeline_tag`.

 ## How to run a node

-To run a node, you need to instantiate its inputs.
+To run a node, you must instantiate its inputs.
 In this case, the node expects two inputs:

 ```python
 adder_node.run(dict(a=2, b=3))